 That’s because there are so many variables at play like range, hardware costs, and location accuracy desired.
-There are two leading technologies that enterprises typically consider for wireless RTLS – passive RFID (radio frequency identification) and BLE-based (Bluetooth Low Energy).
-Each has its advantages and disadvantages, but BLE shines when the ability to accurately pinpoint a high-value asset’s most current location is at play and a requirement for enterprises.
+There are two leading technologies that enterprises typically consider for wireless RTLS – passive RFID (radio frequency identification) and 2.4 Ghz Low Energy-based.
+Each has its advantages and disadvantages, but 2.4 Ghz Low Energy shines when the ability to accurately pinpoint a high-value asset’s most current location is at play and a requirement for enterprises.

 A Tale of Two Technologies

-Deciding whether to standardize on a BLE-based RTLS or passive RFID involves some tradeoffs since both technologies have pros and cons.
+Deciding whether to standardize on a 2.4 Ghz Low Energy-based RTLS or passive RFID involves some tradeoffs since both technologies have pros and cons.

 RFID is a popular option because the technology uses low-frequency tags, which do not require batteries.
 As a result, tags are inexpensive.
 Plus, passive RFID offers inconspicuous form factors, is easily deployed, and can track assets of any size or value.
 Therefore, many enterprises equate the cost-effective tags to a lower-cost RTLS solution.
 But in many scenarios, that’s not the case.